Every Star Wars film ranked from worst to best

 4. Star Wars: Episode VI — Return of the Jedi (1983)

-Does the gang’s plan to free Han Solo from Jabba’s palace make any sense?
+Does the gang's plan to free Han Solo from Jabba's palace make any sense?
 No!
-Does Harrison Ford seem mildly bored?
+Does Ford seem mildly bored?
 Yes!
 Is the second Death Star kinda lame?
 Yes!
 Does it matter?
 No!
-The conclusion of the original trilogy replays some of the same beats as A New Hope and doesn’t reach the heights of Empire Strikes Back but it’s still a good dose of comfort food all the way through.
-Though the Special Edition changes rankle (give us the original Ewok song, damnit!), scenes like the Endor speeder chase and the reveal that Princess Leia is Luke’s (Mark Hamill) long lost twin have made this one a fan favorite since they were Ewok-loving children.
+The conclusion of the original trilogy replays some of the same beats as A New Hope and doesn't reach the heights of Empire Strikes Back but it's still a good dose of comfort food all the way through.
+Though the Special Edition changes rankle (give us the original Ewok song, dammit!), scenes like the Endor speeder chase and the reveal that Princess Leia is Luke's (Mark Hamill) long-lost twin have made this one a fan favorite since we were Ewok-loving children.
 The heart of the movie belongs to the surprising redemption of Darth Vader (David Prowse and James Earl Jones) as some spark of fatherly love for Luke causes him to chuck Emperor Palpatine into the reactor core.
-Having returned to the light, Anakin doesn’t last long but finally gets to glimpse his brave, impulsive son with his own eyes.
-The happy ending might be a little corny, but seeing the Skywalker twins finally reunited as a trio of ghostly Jedi looks on, conjures a power similar scenes in TROS didn’t.
-Heartache awaits all our heroes, but for one brief moment, hope across the galaxy has been restored.
+Having returned to the light, Anakin doesn't last long but finally gets to glimpse his brave, impulsive son with his own eyes.
+The happy ending might verge on corniness, but seeing the Skywalker twins finally reunited while a trio of ghostly Jedi looks on conjures a power that was sorely lacking in Rise of Skywalker's similar conclusion.
+Heartache awaits all our heroes, but, for one brief moment, hope across the galaxy has been restored.

 The bad: A second Death Star?
 The Special Edition changes. —Lauren Morgan